GTLIDAR/Cheetah-Software/README.md

 * Press the `load` button on the right column and select the user control parameters for A1.
 Use `a1-mit-ctrl-user-parameters` for the MIT controller and `a1-jpos-user-parameters` for the joint PD controller.
 * On the left column, select `A1` and `Robot`
-* Click `Start` button to open the RobotInterface (make sure A1 is lying on the ground!!).
+* Click `Start` button to open the RobotInterface (make sure A1 is lying on the ground!!
+Press L2+B after A1 stands up using its default controller).
 This step will send all the necessary control parameters to the controller through LCM
 * You should be able to see the state estimation result showing A1 lying on the ground.
 Otherwise, double check the network setup.
 * Similar to the simulation, you will see the `Robot Control Parameters` in the middle column of the simulator.